Family Vacation in Kennebunkport, Maine

 - Private Beach.
 It’s not a huge beach; it’s actually quite small.
 Technically it’s semi-private.
 But you can walk from the hotel easily by just crossing one small street and you are on the beach.
 It’s a New England beach so it’s not white sand or pink sand, or even fine, smooth sand but there are TIDE POOLS!
 We spend our day on the beach catching critters and then releasing them back at the end of the day: crabs of all sizes, small fish, sea snails, and more.

 - Olympic-Sized Pool.
-It’s heated but it’s salt water.
+It’s heated but it’s saltwater.
 Bring goggles for little ones who don’t like their eyes to sting.
-The great news here is that they serve a very pleasant lunch poolside and there are plenty of table and lounge chairs.
+The great news here is that they serve a very pleasant lunch poolside and there are plenty of tables and lounge chairs.
 Nothing worse than fighting for tables on vacation.

 - Breakfast buffet included and it’s a real meal not that Minimalist Continental Breakfast Crap!
 Breakfast is a pleasant affair.
 You get seated quickly overlooking the ocean with a huge breakfast buffet with an immense amount of choices.
 You will notice scores of other Family Reunions taking place with multi-generational families who, if you talk to them, have been coming for decades!
 Yes, the grandparents came as tikes back in the day.
 It’s so Normal Rockwell you can’t help but love it!